This section explains what you need to create an App Layer, and what the options are for your layer.

 Forcing the NGen to the foreground will allow you to view the progress and once the output has completed, you should be able to finalize the layer.

-Normally, NGen is a background operation and will pause if there is foreground activity.
+Normally, NGen is a background operation and pauses if there is foreground activity.
 Bringing the task into the foreground can help the task to complete as quickly as possible.
 To do this:

 ngen queue status